Girandole: Usage

 Girandole has been used as a term for a variety of lighting devices and objects.
 Originally a term for a type of firework, it was used in the second half of the 17th century in France to mean a type of candelabra, usually with 6 arms emerging from a central stem.
 The girandoles of this period were ornate candelabras pyramidal in shape often hung with pendants of crystals.
 This, along with the firework, is still one of the definitions of girandole in France today.
-In England, candelabras made with glass were sold as girandoles in England until the late 18th cenutry.
+In England, candelabras made with glass were sold as girandoles in England until the late 18th century.
 Ornate candelabra with hanging crystals were also described as girandoles in the United States in the mid-19th century.
 These usually come in sets of three, with a 3 or 5-arm candelabra flanked by two similarly decorated single-armed candlesticks.

 In the mid-18th century in England, it referred to a large gilded decorative sconce, or a wall light backed with a mirror.
 Later the mirror, especially if it is circular and convex, may be called girandole by itself without the candle holders.
 The wall-mounted lighting object is a common definition of girandole in English today.
 Some large dressing glasses of the 19th century were known as "girandoles" because of the lighting devices mounted to their sides.
 A form of girandole with a chandelier in front of a mirror was created in Ireland in the late 18th century.

 In Italy, girandola refers to the firework, a weather vane, or a pinwheel toy.
-In Poland, the word girandole (żyrandol) is used to describe a traditional folk art.
+In Poland, the word girandole (żyrandol) means a chandelier, but it is also used to describe a traditional folk art.
 A popular form is "spider girandoles", which are decorative objects hung from the ceiling.
 These may be made from tissue paper cut, wrapped or manipulated into flowers or garland, and as festoons stretched starwise at the ceiling.

 Girandole is used in jewellery design to mean an earring with a large central stone or piece with smaller stones attached.
 A popular form of girandole earrings consists of 3 pendant drops hanging from a larger cluster in the shape of a bow or other designs, like the branches of a candelabra.
 Girandole has also been used to describe a clock in the United States where the timepiece sits on top of a trunk and a round base in the shape of a girandole mirror.